Communist Party of Canada: Recent history (1992–present)

 The CPC reinvigorated its long-standing involvement in and contribution to the labour movement and support of trade union organizing and campaigns, in the civic reform movement, and in a number of social justice, anti-war and international solidarity groups and coalitions.
-The YCL was reestablished in 2007 and has since set up local branches in a number of cities across Canada and held several central conventions.
+The YCL was reestablished in 2007.
+It has since set up local branches in a number of cities across Canada and held several central conventions.

 The CPC held its 37th Central Convention in February 2013 in Toronto.
 According to a Toronto Star article the assembly drew 65 delegates most of whom were from Ontario, British Columbia and Quebec with a few from Alberta, Saskatchewan, Manitoba and Nova Scotia.
 Party leader Miguel Figueroa called for the CPC to field 25 candidates in the upcoming federal election.